tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/intro/install/index.md

 TensorDiffEq's developers develop on `tf-nightly`, meaning that the latest stable install version of Tensorflow should not provide any sort of version errors.
 However - if your local system (i.e. a supercomputing facility, etc.) has not upgraded to Tensorflow 2.x, more than likely TensorDiffeq will be unsupported.
-A version of Tensorflow > 2.0 on your local machine if you intend on executing TensorDiffEq on that machine.
-The `pip install` command should install all these dependencies automatically if you have administrator privileges on your machine, meaning that for most attepmting to install via
+A version of Tensorflow > 2.0 is required on your local machine if you intend on executing TensorDiffEq on that machine.
+The `pip install` command should install all these dependencies automatically if you have administrator privileges on your machine, meaning that for most attempting to install via
 `pip`, these concerns will not pose a problem.

 It is important to note that while TensorDiffEq is scalable on the larger end, it is perfectly capable of running on a local machine on CPU.